kubernetes/kubernetes/docs/proposals/apiserver_watch.md

 etcd, it will cause:

   - registering a handler to receive all new changes coming from etcd
-  - iteratiting though a watch window, starting at the requested resourceVersion to the head and sending filetered changes directory to the client, blocking the above until this iteration has caught up
+  - iterating though a watch window, starting at the requested resourceVersion to the head and sending filtered changes directory to the client, blocking the above until this iteration has caught up

 This will be done be creating a go-routine per watcher that will be responsible for performing the above.

-The following section describes the proposal in more details, analizes some corner cases and divides the whole design in more fine-grained steps.
+The following section describes the proposal in more details, analyzes some corner cases and divides the whole design in more fine-grained steps.